The Magic of Heart-Centered Living

 But spiritual peace works differently.

-Peace tends to leave when your system is overloaded.
+Peace tends to slip away when your system is overloaded.

 Too much information.